RajParmar007/Credit-Card-Statement-Parser/README.md

 - **Python (Flask) Backend**: An API that handles the PDF parsing.
 - **Next.js (Node.js) Frontend**: A local web interface to upload files and view the JSON output.

+## Sample PDFs

+**Note:** Due to copyright, sample PDF statements are not included in this repository.

+To run this project, you must provide your own sample PDFs.
+Please create the following folders in the project root and add your statements to them:

+- `/hdfc_statements/`
+- `/idfc_statements/`
+- `/axis_statements/`
+- `/icici_statements/`

 ## How to Run This Project

 You must run both the backend and frontend simultaneously in two separate terminals.